ysyk2021/the-art-of-interviewing-techniques-for-conducting-effective-interviews-and-selecting/src/chapter-8-3.md

-# Communicating Effectively with Candidates Throughout the Process

 In this chapter, we will discuss the importance of effective communication with candidates throughout the interview process.
 Building strong communication channels ensures a positive candidate experience, promotes transparency, and helps in selecting the right candidates.
 By following these techniques, interviewers can establish clear expectations, maintain engagement, and leave a lasting impression on candidates.